 Approximately a quarter of non-members analysed have played in multiple events.
 If Leagues are to be made responsible for the membership payment then the liability cannot depend on circumstances outside their knowledge or control.
 Therefore it will be essential to allow players three free games in each league in which they play.
 However, only 270 players (less than 10% of non-members) have played more than three games in more than one event.
 The double-charging of these players is not regarded as a serious objection to the scheme.

 Process

 This paper outlines the reason for the proposed change.
-The amendments to Bye-Law 2 necessary to implement these changes are published separately.
+The amendments to Bye-Law 2 necessary to implement these changes will be put before Council in April.
+The detail of these amendments will be published in due course.